-1. Solid Page Builder: You can use free themes, add custom pages, use drag and drop tools and nurture the preview options.
-It has almost every pointer that your business needs.
+- Solid Page Builder: You can use free themes, add custom pages, use drag-and-drop tools, and nurture the preview options.
+It has almost every point that your business needs.
 Some people call Magento the robust eCommerce platform just because of this feature.

-3. Multi-Channel Selling: The Magento online store is not just about selling your product from a single website.
-This feature offers you to sell your products from any website you want.
+- Multi-Channel Selling: The Magento online store is not just about selling your product from a single website.
+This feature allows you to sell your products from any website you want.
 You can sell through Amazon, eBay, or any local e-commerce website, Magento gives you the privilege to do it all.

-5. Full Enhanced Performance: With the assistance of the adobe experience cloud, Magento is keen on providing consistently optimized performance.
+- Full Enhanced Performance: With the assistance of the Adobe Experience Cloud, Magento is keen on providing consistently optimized performance.

 - Supports an unlimited number of products